archondigital/archondigital.github.io/_posts/2014-06-24-kids-46-and-2-cover.md

 video_id: mYKLvYGqaC0
 comments: true
 ---
-<p class="lead">I've already seen this video a couple of times, shared it in the past on my FB and on Twitter but it's still, hands down, the best cover done for this song by Tool.</p>
+<p class="lead">I've already seen this video a couple of times, shared it in the past on my FB and on Twitter, but it's still, hands down, the best cover done for this song by Tool.</p>

 These kids are all students of [Aaron O'Keefe][1] and their other recordings can be downloaded for free here: [https://aaronokeefe.bandcamp.com/][2]